sarog/elasticsearch/README.md

 ### New installations

 If you are upgrading from a previous version (e.g. 8.11.3) then skip to the [upgrading](#upgrading-existing-installations) section below.
-Replace the `XXXXXX` attachment ID in the fetch URL below with the latest version available on the relevant Bugzilla page.
+Replace the `XXXXXX` attachment ID in the fetch URL below with the latest version available on the relevant Bugzilla or Makefile page.

 ```shell
 cd /usr/ports